Oday Dabbagh: Arouca

 On 21 August 2021, Dabbagh joined Arouca in the Portuguese Primeira Liga, on a two-year contract.
 He made his debut on 28 August, as an 80th-minute substitute in a 3–0 defeat to Porto.
 On 18 September, Dabbagh scored his first goal in a 2–2 draw to Vitória de Guimarães.

 In a 2–0 win over Estoril on 7 January 2023, he scored his first brace for the club.
 Two games later he scored twice in a 4–0 victory over Portimonense.

 Charleroi

 On 1 July 2023, Dabbagh officially signed for Charleroi in the Belgian Pro League on a three-year contract.
 He scored his first competitive goal for the Zebras on his debut in a 1–1 draw against OH Leuven.

 Aberdeen

 On 2 February 2025, Dabbagh was loaned to Aberdeen in the Scottish Premiership until the end of the season, with an option to buy.
 On 24 May 2025, he won the Scottish Cup title, converting a penalty in the shootout following a 1–1 draw.
+He had earlier contributed to their run to the final when during the semi-final match against Hearts, he scored a last-minute extra time goal to fire Aberdeen into the final.

+Zamalek

+In August 2025, Dabbagh signed a four-year contract with Egyptian Premier League side Zamalek.
+On 20 May 2026, he netted the only goal in a 1–0 victory over Ceramica Cleopatra on the final matchday, securing his club's 15th Egyptian Premier League title.